Linkedin Tips & Strategies

 Your First Message Strategy

-Once someone accepts your connection request, don't immediately hit them with a five-paragraph sales pitch.
+Once someone accepts your connection request, don't immediately hit them with a sales pitch.
 Your credibility will be gone in an instant.
 Continue the conversation naturally.

 Thank them for connecting, and refer back to your original reason for reaching out.
 Your main mission is simple: to understand their challenges and see if you can genuinely help.